-Generally, you can appear in court on the date printed on your traffic ticket and inform the judge you want to plead "not guilty" and have a hearing.
-You might have your hearing that same day, or the judge might schedule your hearing for a future date.
-It's best to seek legal counsel and prepare your defense, just in case your hearing occurs on the same date.
+Generally, you can appear in court on the date printed on your traffic ticket to inform the judge you want to plead not guilty and have a hearing.

-Some courts prefer notification that you wish to fight your traffic ticket within 7 days of the court date printed on the ticket.
-Once you contact your court, a clerk will either tell you to appear on the date on the ticket, or schedule a traffic ticket hearing date.
+Once you inform the court that you'd like to contest your traffic ticket, a clerk will either tell you to appear on the date on the ticket, or schedule a traffic ticket hearing date.